Seasonal Affective Disorder and how to help manage it

 A 2017 study found that 61% of participants who received bright light therapy over a 4-week period reached the definition of symptom remission.
 A 2005 meta-analysis of eight randomized controlled trials found that bright light therapy and dawn simulation are effective treatments for S.A.D..
 A 2020 meta-analysis of 19 studies also showed that bright light therapy was effective compared with placebo, with an improvement in depression scores, though it said more high quality trials were needed.

-You want to place your lightbox pretty close to you; within a few feet is important.
+If you get a lightbox, you’ll want to place it lightbox fairly close to your face.
+Having it within a few feet is important, per the data.
 This is so that the white UV-free light gets right into your eyeballs.
 Don’t stare at it though, please.
 (If you have eye disorders, please also check with your ophthalmologist before beginning light therapy.)
 A kitchen countertop or desk works well, since you can still do whatever morning routine you have this way.

-Given that I am primarily bedbound, and that my office where I work in the mornings during my limited ‘uptime’ is windowless, I use my lightbox daily regardless of season.
-Otherwise, I’d get no bright light in the morning.
-But I turn it on for longer in the winter (30 minutes) than in the summer months (15 minutes).
+Given that I am primarily bedbound, and that my office where I work in the mornings during my limited ‘uptime’ is windowless, I have my lightbox right next to my laptop on my desk.
+If I use it in summer, I use 15 minutes.
+In winter months, I turn it on for 30 minutes per day.

 Summary of lightbox treatment for S.A.D.:

-- Use it not too far away from your eyeballs.
+• Use it not too far away from your eyeballs but please don’t stare at it, ok?

 A note about non-seasonal depression and light therapy